bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

 Following are styles recognized by NITRILE:

-+ textalign:p10 c c c c
-+ textalign:l l c r r
++ textalign:l
-+ textalign:p10cccc
++ textalign:c
-+ textalign:llcrr
++ textalign:r

-  The "align" is designed to express alignment options for table columns, which is a list of letter l/r/c, or a string such as "p(1cm)" for paragraph with a fixed width.
+  The "textalign" is designed to express alignment options for certain bundles such as 'par'.

 + frame:1